Amba Geshen: History

 The title of "Jantirar" was borne historically by the head of the family holding this mountain fortress of Ambassel.
 Due to the origin of the Solomonic Dynasty in Bete Amhara, the regions rulers played a disproportionate role in the politics of the Ethiopian state.
 The Jantirar ruled the center of Bete Amhara and lordship of Yekuno Amlak himself prior to his ascension as Emperor of Ethiopia.
 While that artistocratic family is said to be one of the most noble in Ethiopian history, they never ruled any larger realm than their own district (although this is contested).
 Menen Asfaw, empress consort of Haile Selassie, was a daughter of Jantirar Asfaw.

 From some undetermined time, it was the practice that when the Ethiopian emperor assumed the throne, his brothers and other male relatives would be taken to a royal prison, where they would henceforth live until either they were called forth to become the new emperor or they died.
 Some traditions state this began during the Zagwe dynasty, others even earlier; the first certain mention of the practice was during the reign of Jin Asgad, who confined his brothers and his own sons to Amba Geshen.

 The use of Amba Geshen as a prison was ended by Emperor Na'od, but Manoel de Almeida mentions that "those who were there before" were guarded until the reign of Emperor Gelawdewos, when only the descendants of Emperor Takla Maryam continued to be kept under watch because of their treachery against Emperor Baeda Maryam I.

 Because it was a natural fortress, the Emperors also kept the imperial treasury there even after it was no longer a royal prison.
-The Muslims, under Ahmed Gragn, made several attempts to capture Amba Geshen: the Futuh al-Habasha describes the first (in November 1531) and second (in 1533), both failing.
+The Muslims, under Ahmad ibn Ibrahim, made several attempts to capture Amba Geshen: the Futuh al-Habasha describes the first (in November 1531) and second (in 1533), both failing.
 His final attempt in 1540 was successful, and he put the entire garrison and inhabitants to death.